patel-soham/Group_H_SnakeGame/README.md

-## Group_H_SnakeGame
+## Group H- SnakeGame
 The main goal of the project is to re-create that most popular "SNAKE" game to entertain the users in a user-friendly manner which is written in C programming language.

 ## Organisation
-Carleton University, Ottawa, Ontario, Canada
+Carleton University, Ottawa, Ontario, Canada.

 ## Authors
+Aditi Biswas aditibiswas@cmail.carleton.ca
+Siddharth Ashish Upadhyaya siddharthashishupad@cmail.carleton.ca
+Soham Patel sohampatel@cmail.carleton.ca
 Tharun Merapala tharunmerapala@cmail.carleton.ca
-Soham Patel sohampatel@cmail.carleton.ca
-Siddharth Ashish Upadhyaya siddharthashishupad@cmail.carleton.ca
-Aditi Biswas aditibiswas@cmail.carleton.ca

 ## Brief Description
 The objective of the game is to guide the moving 'Snake' towards the 'Food' placed over random positions in a bounded area.
 The bounded area is considered as 'wall'.
 While guiding the 'Snake', the player has to make the 'Snake' avoid 3 things to continue the game and earn points: